 In a case highlighting Bell’s second condition (whether there was substantial evidence that prison officials had exaggerated their response), a deference instruction was not appropriate when the record contained substantial evidence that the jail’s search practice “was an unnecessary, unjustified, and exaggerated response to jail officials’ need for prison security.”
 Shorter, 895 F.3d at 1184 (stating that “jail officials concede[d] that there was no legitimate penological purpose for shackling mentally ill, virtually unclothed, female pretrial detainees to their cell doors for hours at a time”).

 Finally, in some cases, whether or not to give deference to prison officials should be left to the jury to decide.
 Coston, 13 F.4th 735.
-If the plaintiff offered substantial evidence that the prison official’s action “was not provided pursuant to a security-based policy or practice,” and the policy at issue was “an unnecessary, unjustified, or exaggerated response,” but in response the prison adduced substantial evidence that the prison official’s “actions were (1) taken because of a security-based policy or practice and (2) necessary, justified, and not exaggerated,” Coston, 13 F.4th at 735, then “it might be appropriate to instruct the jury that ‘whether to give deference to prison officials [is] left to the jury to decide.’”
-Fierro, 39 F.4th at 648-49 (citing Coston, 13 F.4th at 735).
+If the plaintiff offered substantial evidence that the prison official’s action “was not provided pursuant to a security-based policy or practice,” and the policy at issue was “an unnecessary, unjustified, or exaggerated response,” but in response the prison adduced substantial evidence that the prison official’s “actions were (1) taken because of a security-based policy or practice and (2) necessary, justified, and not exaggerated,” Coston, 13 F.4th at 735, then “it might be appropriate to instruct the jury that ‘whether to give deference to prison officials [is] left to the jury to decide,’” Fierro, 39 F.4th at 648-49 (quoting Coston, 13 F.4th at 735).

 This framework also applies to pretrial detainees challenging use of force and other conditions of confinement.
 See Fierro, 39 F.4th 648. n.
 6 (“This framework also applies to pretrial detainees challenging their conditions of confinement under the Fourteenth Amendment.”).
 A court must also account for the “legitimate interests that stem from [the government’s] need to manage the facility in which the individual is detained,” appropriately deferring to “policies and practices that in th[e] judgment” of jail officials “are needed to preserve internal order and discipline and to maintain institutional security.”
-Kingsley, 576 U.S. at 397 (quoting Bell v.
-Wolfish, 441 U.S. at 540).
-See also Bell v.
+Kingsley, 576 U.S. at 397 (quoting Bell, 441 U.S. at 540); see also Bell v.
 Williams, 108 F.4th 809, 828 (9th Cir.
-2024) (approving instructing the jury on deference owed to jail’s security interests for pretrial detainee’s claims under the ADA and Rehabilitation Act: “consider a detention facility's legitimate correctional interests, and whether there is a valid, rational connection between the action taken and the legitimate and neutral governmental interest put forward to justify it.”).
+2024) (approving instructing the jury on deference owed to jail’s security interests for pretrial detainee’s claims under the ADA and Rehabilitation Act: “consider a detention facility's legitimate correctional interests, and whether there is a valid, rational connection between the action taken and the legitimate and neutral governmental interest put forward to justify it”).

-Revised November 2024
+Revised June 2025